jeremy-code/ts-utils/README.md

 /**
  * Some color utilities.
 Unfortunately, color manipulation in general is really
  * complicated, and a task more befitting of a library than a handful of utility
  * functions.
-If you need to do anything more complicated than what's here, see
- * the libraries: color, color-string, d3-color, colord, tinycolor2, chroma-js,
- * etc. Or, if you're using a CSS-in-JS library, it might have color utilities
- * built in.
  *
+ * If you need to do anything more complicated than what's here, see the
+ * libraries: color, color-string, d3-color, colord, tinycolor2, chroma-js, etc.
+ * Or, if you're using a CSS-in-JS library, it might have color utilities built
+ * in.
+ *
  * If you want to see a more complex set of color manipulation utils, see
  * {@link https://github.com/microsoft/vscode/blob/main/src/vs/base/common/color.ts}
  */

-// no support for alpha channel/transparency
+// No support for alpha channel/transparency
 type RGB = {
   r: number;
   g: number;